Module: RubyTerraform

 from ClassMethods

-Invokes the terraform login command which retrieves an authentication token for the given hostname, if it supports automatic login, and saves it in a credentials file in your home directory.
+terraform logincommand which retrieves an authentication token for the given hostname, if it supports automatic login, and saves it in a credentials file in your home directory. -

 .logout(parameters = {}, invocation_options = {}) ⇒ Object